LykkeCity/EthereumSamurai/README.md

 API is EthereumSamurai project.
 Indexing job is EthereumSamurai.Indexer project.

+## Dependencies
+It depends on:
+1) MongoDB where all data is stored.
+2) Ethereum go-client is a source of data from blockchain.
+3) RabbitMQ serves to notify external services about indexing events and to process erc20 contracts

 ## Configuration
-Both project should recieve configuration via http request to configuration service(would be changed in the future).
+Both project can recieve configuration via http request to configuration service or via environment variables.
 Configuration Model is described by **IBaseSettings** interface.

 To configure indexing job you should pass additional configuration(see appsettings.json in EthereumSamurai.Indexer):